Victor-Lockwood/Team-C-Robot-Radar/backend-rest/database/README.md

 10. Follow the instructions in the `To use Postgres` section to verify the tables were created correctly.
 11. Run `docker run -p 9823:5000 -d flask-app-backend`
+12. Hit `http://localhost:9823/logs?password=<password>&remote=True` in either Postman or your browser.
+If it works, everything built correctly!